no-day/ts-prefix/README.md

 );
 ```

 This compiles, so all good, right?
 Not really, the typo `ages` is not captured by the type checker.
-We just add another field `ages` and continue the pipe with something other than `User.
+We just add another field `ages` and continue the pipe with something other than `User`.
 One way to protect yourself is to not use the triple dot spread operator, but redefine all fields on every update:

 ```ts